michaelorella/lignin-kmc/README.md

 -  In either case, Conda will install any missing required dependencies when it does so, and thus this may take a few minutes.

-- If you do not already have a `$HOME/.local/bin` directory, create one now, before installing lignin-kmc.

 -  You can then install [lignin-kmc](https://pypi.org/project/common-wrangler/) using  pip (`pip install lignin-kmc`).
 Additional dependencies will again be installed as required.